 The term "karst" comes from a Slavic word meaning barren, stony ground.
 It is also the name of a region in Slovenia that is well-known for sinkholes and springs.
 Geologists have adopted "karst" as the term for all such terrain.
 The term "karst" describes the whole landscape, not just a single feature.
 A karst landscape most commonly develops on limestone, because limestone is a softer sedimentary rock which is easily eroded over time by water.
 Karsts can also develop on several other types of rock such as dolostone, gypsum, and salts.
 PETS AND AREA ETIQUETTE Pets must be kept on a leash at all times and cannot be left unattended.
-Remove dog waste from the trail and dispose of it in the garbage. - Alcohol use and possession are prohibited - · Pack out what you pack in - Do not deface, remove, disturb, or damage any property, plants, birds, or mammals LOCATIONS, CONTACTS & HCA PASS Eramosa Karst Conservation Area 86 Upper Mt.
+Remove dog waste from the trail and dispose of it in the garbage. - Alcohol use and possession are prohibited - · Pack out what you pack in - · Do not deface, remove, disturb, or damage any property, plants, birds, or mammals COYOTE ACTIVITY Coyotes are commonly seen at the Eramosa Karst.
+It is important to stay cautious, especially during breeding and denning season, January to May.
+Watch children at all times, keep pets leashed, never feed wildlife, stay on trails, and do not approach coyotes.
+For more information on safely coexisting with coyotes, visit: conservationhamilton.ca/living-with-coyotes LOCATIONS, CONTACTS & HCA PASS Eramosa Karst Conservation Area 86 Upper Mt.
 Albion Rd Stoney Creek, Ontario L8J 0BI 289-860-0363 mountain@conservationhamilton.ca